Katie Lee (chef)

-Katherine Lee (born September 14, 1981) is an American cookbook author, television food critic, and novelist born in West Virginia.
+Katherine Lee (born September 14, 1981) is an American cookbook author, television food critic, actor, chef, and novelist born in West Virginia.
 She has worked in several restaurants and published two cookbooks.
 She served as a contributor to several magazines and TV shows, including Iron Chef America, an American cooking show competition, where she was a judge in 2007.
 She is a co-host of Food Network's talk show The Kitchen, and the host of Cooking Channel's Beach Bites with Katie Lee.